Vietnam.vn - Nền tảng quảng bá Việt Nam

 tuyến giáp - Ảnh 1.

-A thyroid surgery - Photo: BVCC
+A thyroidectomy surgery - Photo: Provided by the hospital.

-Dr. TUAN
+Dr. Tuan

-Therefore, when a thyroid nodule is discovered, the first thing to do is not to "ask for surgery" but to find out whether the thyroid tumor is benign or malignant, whether surgery is needed, if surgery is needed, whether to remove a lobe or the entire tumor, and which doctor will perform the surgery.
+Therefore, when a thyroid nodule is detected, the first thing to do is not to "request surgery," but to find out whether the thyroid nodule is benign or malignant, whether surgery is necessary, whether a lobe or the entire thyroid gland will be removed, and which surgeon will perform the operation.

-Have to take medicine for life after surgery?
+Do I have to take medication for the rest of my life after surgery?

-In clinical practice, doctors also encounter many patients who are afraid of "having to take medication for life after surgery?".
-Actually, this is a common misunderstanding that needs to be understood correctly.
+In clinical practice, doctors also encounter many patients who fear, "After surgery, will I have to take medication for the rest of my life?"
+In fact, this is a common misconception that needs to be understood correctly.

 HA TUONG